JKang918/TheGamblersRuin/README.md

 The probability of having sunny day after three days when today is sunny is about 42.85%.

-*One takeaway here is that Markov Process is "memoryless": This is previous states does not affect subsequent states.
-What only matters is the current state.
-This trait is represented in assumption that the proabilities are constant throughout the process.*
+*One takeaway here is that Markov Process is "memoryless": This means previous states does not affect subsequent states.
+What only matters in predicting the next state is the current state.
+This property is represented in assuming that the proabilities are constant throughout the process.*

 ## Ok.
 Then What is "The Gambler's Ruin"?

-The Gambler's Ruin problem is a simple thought experiment showing how difficult for gamblers to win a game in even a very favorable scenario given significant difference in capital between a gambler and the casino, which is often true.
+The Gambler's Ruin problem is a simple thought experiment showing how difficult for gamblers to win a game in even a very favorable scenario given significant size difference in capital between a gambler and the casino, which is often true.
 This is illustrated with the concept of Markov Chain.

 #### Rules